Whodiduexpect/assignment-list/README.md

 ```
 Added assignment "Some assignment that was not added"
 ```
-To make sure what did worked, let's check the list once again
+To make sure that what we did worked, let's check the list once again
 ```
 python assignment-list.py -list
 ```